-Our Audit Committee is currently composed of Messrs.
-Ain, Ryan and Trimble.
+As of December 31, 2012, our Audit Committee was composed of Messrs.
+Ain, Honey, Ryan, and Trimble.
 Our Audit Committee provides the opportunity for direct contact between our independent registered public accounting firm and members of the Board of Directors; the auditors report directly to the Committee.
 The Committee assists the Board in overseeing the integrity of our financial statements, our compliance with legal and regulatory requirements, our independent registered public accounting firm's qualifications and independence, and the performance of our independent registered public accounting firm.
 The Committee is directly responsible for appointing, compensating, evaluating and, when necessary, terminating our independent registered public accounting firm.
-Our Audit Committee has established procedures for the treatment of complaints regarding accounting, internal accounting controls or auditing matters, including procedures for the confidential and anonymous submission by our employees of concerns regarding questionable accounting, internal accounting controls or auditing matters.
+Our Audit Committee has established procedures for the treatment of complaints regarding accounting, internal accounting controls or auditing procedures for the confidential and anonymous submission by our employees of concerns regarding questionable accounting, internal accounting controls or auditing matters.
 Our Board has determined that Mr. Ryan is an Audit Committee financial expert under the rules of the SEC.
-Our Audit Committee met nine times during 2009.
+Our Audit Committee met ten times during 2012.